cqxzy/protein-classify-and-cluster/README.md

 Next, run this command:

 foldseek easy-cluster input pdbs sample/my _clusters tmp fs \
 --tmscore-threshold 0.6 \
 --alignment-type 1 \
 -s 9 \
 --threads $THREADS \
 --gpu 1

 These two parameters represent the sensitivity level and the filtering model used:
-\--alignment-type 1 \\ This is similar to the model category used; 2 is faster with minimal difference in results
-\--s 9 \\ Higher values increase sensitivity but slow down processing
-\--gpu 1 \\ Based on personal experience, this option doesn't seem to offer significant improvement
+--alignment-type 1 \ This is similar to the model category used; 2 is faster with minimal difference in results --s 9 \ Higher values increase sensitivity but slow down processing --gpu 1 \ Based on personal experience, this option doesn't seem to offer significant improvement

-For more details, refer to the official foldseek GitHub documentation.
+For more details, refer to the official [foldseek GitHub](https://github.com/steineggerlab/foldseek) documentation.

-Alternatively, visit for advice: https://zread.ai/steineggerlab/foldseek
+Also, you can visit the page in [zread](https://zread.ai/steineggerlab/foldseek) for advice.

 ## **4. Parameter Description**